Plum Sykes: Vogue

 In 1993, Sykes became a fashion assistant at British Vogue.
 She was featured that year, with, among others, designer Bella Freud and model Stella Tennant in Babes in London, in a photographic shoot by the American Steven Meisel (responsible in 1992 for the singer Madonna's controversial collection, Sex), which was produced by the rising fashion guru Isabella Blow (1958–2007).
 Blow also recruited her to model in the early Alexander McQueen show Banshee (Autumn/Winter 1994).

 In 1997, Sykes became a contributing editor on fashion for American Vogue, of which Anna Wintour, also British, had been editor-in-chief since 1988.
-(It was this period at Vogue that inspired Lauren Weisberger's 2003 novel The Devil Wears Prada.)
 Sykes soon became a familiar figure on the New York social scene, being frequently described as an "It girl".

 A decade later, at 38, Sykes reflected that "when you hit 30 you lose your edge": invited by the Times to comment on the late-1990s trend for ultra-high heeled shoes, she observed that "these weird space-age shoes look cool and trendy and are a way of getting back to some degree", but that "this type of trend is not a classic version of beauty.
 Men want women to be sexy.
 They'd be happy if we were all [the model] Gisele Bündchen, but that's just not fashion".

-Novelist

-The world of New York fashion was the setting for Sykes' first novel, Bergdorf Blondes (2004), which was one of the most successful examples of "chick lit" (or "chic lit" as some dubbed Sykes' writing) and sold a quarter of a million copies worldwide.
-It took its title from the Bergdorf Goodman store in Manhattan, founded at the end of the 19th century.

-A second novel, The Debutante Divorcée, was published in 2006.
-Sykes publicised it with an array of personal appearances at stores in New York (Chanel, Ralph Lauren, Frederic Fekkai, Ferragamo, Neiman Marcus and Oscar de la Renta).
-The Debutante Divorcée appeared in paperback in 2007.

-Some have seen Sykes' books as lying in natural succession to Sex and the City, Candace Bushnell's column in the New York Observer, which was the inspiration for a highly successful television series (HBO 1998-2004).
-However, despite their satire, others have regarded them as too rooted in Sykes' own Park Avenue "set" to be reflective more generally of women's lives in post-9/11 Manhattan.
-Anita Loos' Gentlemen Prefer Blondes (1925) is perhaps a closer, if incomparable, antecedent.